 Reporting About Your Project

-If you finished your project or have expended all of your funding, now is the time to reflect on the project and lessons learned by completing a funding report and developing a presentation.
+If you finished your project or have expended all of your funding, now is the time to reflect on the project and lessons learned by completing a funding report.

 Steps for Reporting Your Funding